 In the eighth month of the second year of Darius,

 The “eighth month” was October of 520 BC.
-The date referenced the Persian King Darius I Hystaspes’ reign.
+The date referenced the reign of Persian King Darius I Hystaspes.
 There is no reference to an Israel king because none sat on the throne after the exile.

 Darius I was famous because of the Behistun Inscription carved on the side of a mountain.
 This inscription enabled scholars to decipher the Akkadian language, the langue of Assyria and Babylonia.
 This cuneiform script is wedge-shaped writing.
 It tells of his significant accomplishments and ability to bring peace to a fractured empire.